DCMLab/protovoice-annotations/README.md

 The directory `theory-article` contains the files used in Chapter 7 ("Protovoice Theory") of my dissertation.
+You can explore them at [dcmlab.github.io/protovoice-annotations](https://dcmlab.github.io/protovoice-annotations).
-To explore them, load the corresponding `.analysis.json` file into the [protovoice viewer](https://dcmlab.github.io/protovoice-annotation-tool/viewer/) or the [annotation tool](https://dcmlab.github.io/protovoice-annotation-tool/).
+Alternatively, you can load the corresponding `.analysis.json` file into the [protovoice viewer](https://dcmlab.github.io/protovoice-annotation-tool/viewer/) or the [annotation tool](https://dcmlab.github.io/protovoice-annotation-tool/).